annegentle/wadl2rst/README.md

 # wadl2rst

-Automates the process of taking the WADL API information and outputting it as rST.
+Automates the process of taking the WADL API information and outputting it as RST.

 ## Installation